Introduction to Whisper Knowledge Graph

 Getting Started

 Ready to start querying?
-Check out the Cypher Query Guide for the full API reference, graph schema, and practical query patterns.
+Check out the Getting Started guide to get an API key and run your first query.
+Then explore the Cypher Language Reference for the full schema and syntax, or jump straight to the Query Cookbook for ready-to-run recipes.
 If you prefer natural language queries, set up the MCP Client to query WhisperGraph directly from Claude, Cursor, or your favorite AI tool.